cobaltspeech/sdk-luna/docs-src/content/using-luna-sdk/errors.md

 weight: 22
 ---

+The Luna SDK reports errors and client applications should be prepared to handle them appropriately.
 For the sake of clarity, most examples in the documentation do not fully demonstrate how to handle errors, preferring instead to focus on the topic at hand.
-However, the Luna SDK does report errors, and client applications should be prepared to handle them.
+Full examples, with proper error handling, can be found at our [GitHub example folder](https://github.com/cobaltspeech/sdk-luna/tree/master/examples).

-A description of how errors are handled for each language is given below.
+A brief description of how errors are handled for each language is given below.

 ## C++